hosua/Folder-Organizer-Tool/README.md

 # Current version (v0.8.0+)

+Since quite a few things have changed since the previous version, I rewrote the readme.
+If you are using and older version and don't want to upgrade, the readme for the legacy versions will be below.

 ## Getting Started

 ### Windows Users

 If you are using Windows, the native command prompt will not properly display colors.
 If you don't care about the colors, a non-colored version of the program is provided.
 Just run the executable of the uncolored version and you should be good to go.

 If you want the colors to display properly, you will have to use another terminal.
-I will use git terminal as an example since it's the easiest to use.
+I will use git terminal as an example since it's the easiest to use in my opinion.
 Note that this is only necessary if you are on Windows, want colors, and don't have another terminal to use!

 1) Download [git](https://gitforwindows.org/) and run the installer.